franciscoturdera00/WordleAI/README.md

 index_decision_all_5      Index Decision against a word bank with all 5 letter words

 outside_the_box_official  Think Outside The Box against the official Wordle word list and Official Guess List

+outside_the_box_large     Think Outside The Box against a simplified 5 letter words list and all 5 letters Guess List
 </pre>

 Current Performance Information can be found [here](performance_analytics/analytics.json).